Brown Butter Banana Bread: bananas, browned butter and vanilla? Absolutely yum.

 – Immediately remove from heat when the milk solids turn a toasty brown (like the color of butterscotch) and the butter smells toasty and nutty.

-– Pour the brown butter and all the brown bits into the heat-proof bowl.
+– Pour the brown butter and all the brown bits into the heat-proof bowl to cool.

 3. Mash the bananas and combine the ingredients.

 – In a large mixing bowl, mash the ripe bananas with a fork.